Skip to content

 Allowable Business Investment Loss

-This loss must be reduced by any capital gains deduction claimed in previous years.
+However, this loss must be reduced by any capital gains deduction claimed in previous years.
 In addition, the available capital gains deduction is reduced by the business investment loss amount incurred since 1985, including the current year.

-Example: An individual who realizes a capital gain of $800,000 on the sale of qualifying small business shares will only be entitled to a capital gains deduction of $600,000 if he/she claimed a business investment loss of $200,000 in a previous year.
+Example: An individual who realizes a capital gain of $800,000 on the sale of qualifying small business shares will only be entitled to a capital gains deduction of $600,000 if they claimed a business investment loss of $200,000 in a previous year.

 Capital Gain – Reinvestment and Deferral of Taxation